 Are Boston Terriers easy to train?

-Yes, according to AKC, this breed is easy to train.
-Regardless of them being stubborn at times, they are always eager to please their owners.
+According to AKC, Boston Terriers are easy to train.
+Regardless of being stubborn at times, they are always eager to please their owners.

 Personally, I prefer positive reinforcement training.
 Reward-based training is not only more successful than other training methods but also means you and your dog can work towards a positive relationship that will serve as a good foundation for future training.

 So, I definitely think that it’s the best method to train Bostons Terriers.